groupe-edf/dsas-tinycore/append/usr/local/share/www/Documentation_en.md

 - All the administration is performed form the sensitive zone.
 No administration is possible from the non-sensitive zone.
-- There are several service accounts created on each machine, with the account `haut` being the only one with the rights to download from a less sensitive zone, the account `verif` being the only one with the rights to transfer files between zones on each machine and the account `bas` being the only one with exposed towards the more sensitive zone.
-The account `verif` is not accessible outside the machine.
+- There are several service accounts created on each machine, with the account "haut" being the only one with the rights to download from a less sensitive zone, the account "verif" being the only one with the rights to transfer files between zones on each machine and the account "bas" being the only one with exposed towards the more sensitive zone.
+The account "verif" is not accessible outside the machine.

 A simplified architecture of the DSAS is then